 On mobile you can select a wallet and then go into the settings to get the same Account Details (on Android it is in the three dots on the top right corner of the screen).

 You can use the Mnemonic Phrase instructions below as a fall back option.

-- From the top toolbar select Wallet > Master Public Keys
+From the top toolbar select Wallet > Information

 As a fall back, you can go to View > Show Addresses and then navigate to the Addresses tab (at the top of the page) to see the full list of addresses historically used.